11 Things to Do in Barcelona in October

 Cursa de Bombers| ©Paula Gaudens

-Of course, firefighters participate in this race, dressed in their regulation suits, but also amateur and professional athletes.
-On their website they define this route as a running party, something that when you go (either to run or just to watch) you will be able to see.
-At the start there is a stage with a screen so that nobody misses anything and at the same time there is music encouraging runners and the public.
+Of course, firefighters participate in this race, dressed in their uniforms, but so do amateur and professional athletes.
+On their website, they describe this event as a running festival—something you’ll see for yourself when you go (whether to run or just to watch).
+At the starting line, a stage with a screen is set up so no one misses a thing, and there’s music playing to cheer on the runners and the crowd.

-If you like to travel with your running shoes, I recommend you to sign up for the Cursa de Bombers.
-You don't need to be a professional (in fact, the start is split for elite athletes).
-It is also a nice way to get to know Barcelona, as you will pass through Plaza Catalunya, Via Layetana, La Rambla or the Parc de la Ciutadella.
+If you like to travel with your running shoes, I recommend signing up for the Cursa de Bombers.
+You don’t have to be a professional (in fact, the elite athletes start separately).
+Plus, it’s a great way to explore Barcelona, as you’ll pass through Plaza Cataluña, Via Layetana, La Rambla, and the Ciutadella Park.

-• Recommended if: traveling and getting to know cities for you involves running through them.
+• Recommended if: traveling and exploring cities means running through them for you.

 Book a tour of Barcelona